 This product page rocks because it has:

-1. Eye-catching product images: The shoes are put front and center with beautiful product photography and videography.
+1. Eye-catching product images: The shoes are put front and center with beautiful product photography and ecommerce product videos.

 2. A Compelling description: Graphics, paragraphs, and bullet-points make it easy to understand the benefits the shoes offer.
 Scrolling down the page, you find an extended description with more enticing images.

 3. A clear CTA: The CTA button contrasts with the background, making it stand out from the surrounding content.
 Allbirds don’t mess around with the wording, and neither should you; keep things familiar with ‘Add to Cart’ or ‘Buy Now’ for maximum conversions.

 4. Size charts & technical specs: Since customers can’t try the shoes on, they may be concerned they won’t get the right fit.
 The size chart helps them make the best decision.

 5. Customer reviews: Over half of shoppers say that online reviews influence their buying decision.
 Product page reviews add social clout and let buyers know what to expect.

 6. Shipping & returns info: Customers typically have concerns over shipping costs and how returns will work if they’re not happy with their purchase.
 Allbirds highlight that they offer free shipping & free returns directly beneath their CTA to maximize conversions.

 2. Offer Real-Time Customer Service

 Customers have all kinds of questions when shopping.
 A key part of your customer service strategy is having a well-written FAQ page.
 But sometimes customers have questions that your FAQ page can’t answer.